jbennett1/EasyFile/README.md

 2c) *For other users:* Attempt both the VC++ and MinGW versions on your system.
 Copy the folder inside the zip to your default compiler *include* directory.

-3) In your IDE, at two new includes:
+3) In your IDE, add two new includes:

 ```c++
 #include <EasyFile/EasyFile.h>
 #include <EasyFile/EasyFileExceptions.h>
 ```
 This gives you access to all EasyFile functions.

 4) That's it!
 Amazing!